NorfairKing/project-euler/README.md

 Solutions are in `<problem>/<language>`.
 After creating your solution, make sure it builds with `eden build solution <problem> <language>`.
 Make sure you add a test and run it with `eden test solution <problem> <language>`.

+Please run `eden test all` to ensure that everything is in order before sending a pull request.